4.2-kiloyear event: Evidence

-In 2018, the International Commission on Stratigraphy divided the Holocene epoch into three periods, with the late Holocene from approximately 2250 BC onwards designated as the Meghalayan stage/age.
+In 2018, the International Commission on Stratigraphy divided the Holocene epoch into three periods, with the late Holocene from around 2250 BC onwards designated as the Meghalayan stage/age.
 The boundary stratotype is a speleothem in Mawmluh cave in India, and the global auxiliary stratotype is an ice core from Mount Logan in Canada.
 However, justification for this division is debated as the event was not a global drought and did not happen within a clear timeframe.
 Jessica Tierney, a paleoclimatologist at the University of Arizona in Tucson, states that proponents of the new partitioning mistakenly "lumped together evidence of other droughts and wet periods, sometimes centuries away from the event."